-of the agreements of the City herein contained, District agrees that insofar as feasible and practical, it will make available from its Kings River water or from the water received by it under its Bureau Contracts an additional amount of water equivalent to 46% of the water received by it from the City under this agreement for agricultural use and for ground water replenishment in the easterly portion of the District as indicated on Exhibit A. The term "additional amount of water" as above used shall mean water in addition to the amount of water which would have been made available for use in that area if said recycled water had not been received by the District and used in the westerly portion of the District as indicated on Exhibit A. If the District shall determine that the use of said water in said area is not feasible or practicable it may, after discussion with the City, use such water elsewhere.
+3.100 Use of Water Available to District.
+In consideration 11. of the agreements of the City herein contained, District agrees that insofar as feasible and practical, it will make available from its Kings River water or from the water received by it under its Bureau Contracts an additional amount of water equivalent to 46% of the water received by it from the City under this agreement for agricultural use and for ground water replenishment in the easterly portion of the District as indicated on Exhibit The term "additional amount of water" as above used shall mean Α. water in addition to the amount of water which would have been made available for use in that area if said recycled water had not been received by the District and used in the westerly portion of, the District as indicated on Exhibit A. If the District shall determine that the use of said water in said area is not feasible or practicable it may, after discussion with the City, use such water elsewhere.
 If in the future it is deemed desirable to do so, City, with the approval of District, may cause the dividing line between the easterly portion of the District and the westerly portion of the District to be moved to the west and the percentage of water to be made available in said easterly portion of the District to be increased in proportion to the increase in the area of land within said easterly portion.